Standards

 1. Review all system-generated (automated) accruals for material accuracy and completeness.
 Fiscal officers should understand the cause of any material variances.
 Additionally, fiscal officers should not duplicate any system-generated (automated) accruals.
 Any questions regarding system accruals should be discussed with your Campus Controller.

-2. Record any appropriate manual accrual or deferral entry over the IU required threshold to ensure the accuracy of the interim and annual financial statements; refer to the Closing standards for threshold values.
+2. Record any appropriate manual accrual or deferral entry over the IU required threshold to ensure the accuracy of the interim and annual financial statements; refer to the Closing Standards for threshold values.

 3. Ensure that all significant contracts or external agreements of the departmental organization have been reviewed timely and communicated to the Campus Controller to ensure that accrual entries are properly recorded in the appropriate period.